specialprocedures/semnet/README.md

 I then used Github Copilot in VSCode to:
 - Bootstrap scaffolding, tests, documentation, examples and typing
 - Refactor the core methods in the style of the scikit-learn API
-- Add additional functionality for convenient analysis of deduplication outcomes and to allow the use of custom embeddings.
+- Add additional functionality for convenient analysis of deduplication outcomes, blocking, and to allow the use of custom embeddings.

 ## Roadmap
 Semnet is a relatively simple project and I don't have plans to add further features.